So you have one whole day in the capital of Cuba? Well here is my recommended way to spend 24 hours in Havana.

-Stop for refreshments at a shady terrace of one of the cafes at Plaza de Armas (or indeed any of the Plazas) and spend some time meandering the four main squares of Habana Vieja.
-Afterwards, head up Calle Obispo for shopping and you may want to stop for a daiquiri in the air conditioned comfort of Ernest Hemingway’s favourite haunt – El Floridita, although it was too crazy busy in there for my liking so I didn’t bother, can’t say I’m familiar with Hemingway’s work anyway!
+Stop for refreshments at a shady terrace of one of the cafes at Plaza de Armas (or indeed any of the Plazas).
+Then spend some time meandering the four main squares of Habana Vieja.
+Afterwards, head up Calle Obispo for shopping and you may want to stop for a daiquiri in the air conditioned comfort of Ernest Hemingway’s favourite haunt – El Floridita.
+Although it was too crazy busy in there for my liking so I didn’t bother, can’t say I’m familiar with Hemingway’s work anyway (sorry!).

 At the El Floridita end of Calle Obispo, cross the street to see all the vintage cars parked opposite the iconic El Capitolio and the beautiful architecture of Gran Teatro de la Habana.

 From the Gran Teatro de la Habana, you can take a stroll along Paseo de Marti – reminiscent of Las Ramblas in Barcelona – leading on to the Malecon.

 During our time in Havana we stopped for drinks and sandwiches at several different cafes in the squares, Calle Obispo and Paseo de Marti.
 There are plenty of options to choose from depending on how hungry/thirsty you are feeling.
 Just remember to take a map with you!